Nass9/Projects/README.md

 # Certifications : <a name="Certification"></a>

 ### 2021 (in progress):
-- Datascientest : Deep-Learning avec le framework Keras
 - Microsoft Certified: Azure Data Scientist Associate

 ### 2021:
+- Datascientest : Introduction to Deep Learning with Keras
 - Datascientest : Advanced Machine Learning with Scikit-learn
 - Microsoft Azure Fundamentals